vippsas/vipps-partner-api/vipps-partner-api.md

 something needs to be corrected, the merchant must contact the partner to have the partner submit a new product order with the correct details.

-**Important:** The partner must send the correct `pricePackageId` in the request.
-It's the UUID price package _id_ (`pricePackageId`) that must be used, not the three-digit `priceId` or the alphanumeric key `pricePackageKey`.
-If the `pricePackageId` is included but incorrect, the `returnUrl` will take the merchant to a page warning them that the pre-fill is not valid.

 When the submitted order has been processed, Vipps sends an email to both the merchant and the partner (as described on
 [Vipps Partners](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner))